juliabernstein/info1300P1/documents/design-journey.md

 > Thoroughly document this process.
 The _process_ is the important part of this assignment, not the final result.]

 ![Image of Card Sort](cardsort.png)
+Image of card sort.
 I placed all of the content of my site into cards, and then sorted them based on what made the most sense.
 To me, that was sorting them into creative projects, information about me, and contact info.
 These three pages will be linked on the homepage, which will simply welcome users to the site.
 The homepage may also include some photos.
 There will be links back to the homepage on each additional page.

-![Image of Alternative Card Sort](cardsortAlt.png) Here is an image of an alternative card sort I considered, where I considered putting "projects" into its own category, because even though projects are a creative endeavor, I think they could fit in another whole category from my gallery.
+![Image of Alternative Card Sort](cardsortAlt.png) Image of alternate card sort.
+Here is an image of an alternative card sort I considered, where I considered putting "projects" into its own category, because even though projects are a creative endeavor, I think they could fit in another whole category from my gallery.
 In the end, I decided I don't have enough material to make a whole new category, so I went back to my original idea of having 3 total categories.

 ### Final Organization and Navigation (Milestone 2)
 > Explain how the final organization of content and navigation is appropriate for your target audiences.

 The final organization of content and navigation is appropriate because it is split into three simple categories.
-A user should have no problem navigating to my creative link, if that is what they are seeking.
+A user should have no problem navigating to my gallery link, if that is what they are seeking.
 If they are seeking ways to contact me, it will all be in one place.

 ## Visual Design